-Other interest expenses and standby fees relate to costs incurred on the Credit Facility which had higher average drawings YTD-2023 compared to YTD-2022.
+Other interest expenses and standby fees relate to amounts incurred on the Credit Facility which had a higher average principal amount outstanding during YTD-2024 compared to YTD-2023.
+For Q4-2024, the average balance on the Credit Facility was lower than that during Q4-2023 as a result of the disposition activity in 2024.